-Jharkhand govt tables Rs 1.58 lakh cr budget for 2026-27; social sector allocation at Rs 67,460 cr
+Jharkhand govt tables Rs 1.58 lakh cr Budget for 2026-27; social sector allocation at Rs 67,460 cr

-Ranchi, Feb 24 (PTI) Pledging inclusive growth and development of all sections, the Jharkhand government on Tuesday tabled in the assembly a Rs 1.58 lakh crore budget for the 2026-27 fiscal, allocating Rs 67,460 crore for the social sector aimed at welfare of the poor, women and other vulnerable groups.
+Ranchi, Feb 24 (PTI) Pledging inclusive growth and development of all sections of society, the Jharkhand government on Tuesday tabled in the assembly a Rs 1.58 lakh crore Budget for the 2026-27 fiscal, allocating Rs 67,460 crore for the social sector aimed at the welfare of the poor, women and other vulnerable groups.

-"I lay on the table of the House a budget of Rs 1,58,560 crore for the 2026-27 financial year, up 9 per cent as compared to the current fiscal.
-‘Abua Dishom’ (our own) budget will bring a smile on the faces of Jharkhand citizens and wipe tears of the poor," Finance Minister Radhakrishna Kishore said.
+"I lay on the table of the House a Budget of Rs 1,58,560 crore for the 2026-27 financial year, up 9 per cent as compared to the current fiscal.
+'Abua Dishom' (our own) Budget will bring a smile on the faces of Jharkhand residents and wipe tears of the poor," Finance Minister Radhakrishna Kishore said.

 "We have allocated Rs 25 crore for it, while the next fiscal will also see the opening of 100 new CM schools of excellence," the minister said.